The

 • Repairs fail or reveal additional concealed issues

-• Billing seems inconsistent with what was actually done
+• Billing seems inconsistent with work performed

 • Explanations change when questions are asked